TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-28-why-I-switched-scrutinizer-for-phpstan-and-you-should-too.md

 ## What is PHPStan

 **PHPStan is a tool for static analysis of PHP code**.
 It's open source and free to use.
-You can read more about it in post with very true title - [PHPStan: Find Bugs In Your Code Without Writing Tests!](https://medium.com/@ondrejmirtes/phpstan-2939cd0ad0e3)
+You can read more about it in this post with very true title - [PHPStan: Find Bugs In Your Code Without Writing Tests!](https://medium.com/@ondrejmirtes/phpstan-2939cd0ad0e3)

 <img src="https://raw.githubusercontent.com/phpstan/phpstan/master/build/phpstan.gif" alt="PHPStan in action" class="thumbnail">